 Key considerations for buying a second home

-Affordability: If you aren’t paying all-cash for your second home, you’re going to have a second mortgage payment.
-Take a close look at your budget to determine if that extra monthly cost makes sense for your finances.
+If you aren’t making an all-cash offer on your second home, you’re likely going to have a second mortgage.
+Look closely at your budget to determine if that extra monthly cost makes sense for your finances.

 How to buy a second home

-1. Find a real estate agent
+- Find a real estate agent

 “A good agent knows market trends,” says Nathan Zeder of The Jills Zeder Group with Coldwell Banker in Miami Beach and Coral Gables, Florida, including “how long homes have been on the market; if there are homes not currently on the market that might be available; why one side of the street could be worth 5 percent more than the other; if the direction of the backyard gets better sun; and how close the schools, restaurants, city centers, airports, country clubs and marinas are.”